-Exhibit 5-B provides the count of inpatient hospital discharges (i.e., potential episodes) from Provider Number 210XXX during FY 2018, excluding discharges where the patient was not a Maryland Resident or not enrolled in Medicare Parts A and B during the entire inpatient stay, episode window, and look back period.
-The length of the episodes, look back period and look forward period were defined by the prior utilization, look back, and look forward criteria for the "Example" CTI described in Exhibit 1.
+Exhibit 7-B provides the count of inpatient hospital discharges (i.e., potential episodes) from Provider Number 210XXX during FY 2018, excluding discharges where the patient was not a Maryland resident or not enrolled in Medicare Parts A and B during the entire inpatient stay, episode window, and look-back period.
+The length of the episodes, look-back period, and look-forward period were defined by the prior utilization, look-back, and look-forward criteria for the "Example" CTI described in Exhibit 3.

-Exhibit 5-B. Example Output - Exclude Inpatient Discharges if the Patient Did Not Meet the Maryland Residency and Medicare Coverage Criteria.
+Exhibit 7-B. Example Output - Exclude Inpatient Discharges If the Patient Did Not Meet the Maryland Residency and Medicare Coverage Criteria

-Total Number of Inpatient Hospital Discharges from Provider 210XXX 7,600 Total Number of Inpatient Hospital Discharges After Excluding Non-Maryland Residents and Beneficiaries Not Covered by Parts A and B 6,924 Percent of Hospital Discharges from Provider 210XXX 91.1%
+Total Number of Inpatient Hospital Discharges from Provider 210XXX 7,600 Total Number of Inpatient Hospital Discharges after Excluding Non-Maryland Residents and Beneficiaries Not Covered by Medicare Parts A and B 6,924 Percentage of Hospital Discharges from Provider 210XXX 91.1%

-End Stage Renal Disease (ESRD) Status
+End-Stage Renal Disease Status

 ESRD patients are excluded from CTIs because they have a different cost profile than non-ESRD patients.
-Exhibit 6-A provides detailed specifications for identifying patients with ESRD.
+Exhibit 8-A provides detailed specifications for identifying patients with ESRD.

-Exhibit 6-A. Identify Beneficiaries Who Received Treatment for ESRD.
+Exhibit 8-A. Identify Beneficiaries Who Received Treatment for End-Stage Renal Disease

-Objective Exclude inpatient hospital discharges if the patient received treatment for ESRD during the same calendar year as the hospital discharge.
-Required File Types Medicare enrollment and demographic file Required Variables Medicare eligibility during year (MS_CD_YYYY), Inpatient discharge date (DSCHRG_DT) Logic 1) Exclude hospital discharge claims if MS_CD_YYYY = 11, 21, or 31, where YYYY is the calendar year in which the patient was discharged from the hospital (i.e., the episode begin date).
+Objective Exclude inpatient hospital discharges if the patient received treatment for end-stage renal disease during the same calendar year as the hospital discharge Required File Types Medicare enrollment and demographic file Required Variables Medicare eligibility during year (MS_CD_YYYY), Inpatient discharge date (DSCHRG_DT) Logic Exclude hospital discharge claims if MS_CD_YYYY = 11, 21, or 31, where YYYY is the calendar year in which the patient was discharged from the hospital (i.e., the episode begin date)

-^{} Inpatient discharge (DSCHRG_DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode.
+\ Inpatient discharge (DSCHRG\DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode.